-Policies with respect to charitable contributions (including the underlying goals and purposes of the Company's contribution program).
+Policies with respect to charitable contributions (including the underlying philosophy, goals and purposes of the Company's contributions activities).

-• Environment, Health and Safety
+Environment, Health and Safety

-- Policies and compliance.
+Policies and compliance.

+Customer Relations

-- Customer Relations - Quality control; recall process; complaint handling and litigation relating to products or to business practices. - Business Practices and Ethics - Review the processes for compliance with laws and with the Company's Business Conduct and Compliance Guide (the "Code of Conduct") including, without limitation, in the areas of the Foreign Corrupt Practices Act; anti-boycott legislation; antitrust compliance; political contributions (including activities of the BD political action committee) and conflict of interest and insider trading policies. - Communication and training regarding expected standards of conduct. - Review and make recommendations to the Board regarding shareholder proposals that relate to public policy.
+Quality control; recall process; complaint handling and litigation relating to products or to business practices.

+Business Practices and Ethics

+- Review the methods and processes used by the Company for compliance with laws and with the Company's Business Conduct and Compliance Guide (the "Code of Conduct") including, without limitation, with respect to the following areas: the Foreign Corrupt Practices Act; anti-boycott legislation; export controls; antitrust compliance; political contributions (including activities of the BD political action committee) and conflict of interest and insider trading policies. - Communication and training regarding expected standards of conduct. - Review and make recommendations to the Board regarding shareholder proposals that relate to public policy.

-The Committee also shall review all requests for and, if it determines any such requests appropriate after consultation with the Corporate Governance and Nominating Committee of the Board, may grant waivers of provisions of the Company's Code of Conduct, to the Company's executive officers and directors.
-The Committee shall report any such waiver to the full Board of Directors.
+The Committee also shall review all requests from the Company's executive officers and directors for waivers of any provision of the Company's Code of Conduct and, if it determines any such requests are appropriate after consultation with the Corporate Governance and Nominating Committee of the Board, may grant such waivers and shall review any related public disclosures.
+The Committee shall report any such waivers to the full Board of Directors.